hrysakis/d2v_change_detection_tool/README.md

 # INSTALLATION:

 a.
-Install and setup Virtuoso Store.
-(If you want to use the installed one, skip this step) Create the internal named graph http://datasets to store the meta-data for both the datasets and the change detections.
+Install and setup Virtuoso Store (If you want to use the installed one which has been already configured,skip this step).
+Create the internal named graph http://datasets to store the meta-data for both the datasets and the change detections.
 This named graph contains information about all assigned dataset URIs and their corresponding versions.
 You should create the appropriate dataset URI and one named graph per version.
 For instance, consider the EFO datasets.
 It holds that the dataset URI is http://www.ebi.ac.uk/efo/ and we can find the triples:
 -http://www.ebi.ac.uk/efo/ rdfs:member http://www.diachron-fp7.eu/resource/recordset/efo/2.34     -http://www.ebi.ac.uk/efo/ rdfs:member http://www.diachron-fp7.eu/resource/recordset/efo/2.35

+b.

+c.
+Edit config_generic.properties (for generic RDF model usage) or config_diachron.properties file (for DIACHRON model usage) from Config folder.
+This file contains Virtuoso credentials information plus the following properties:
+--i)'Dataset_URIs' which denotes namedgraphs associated with the corresponding dataset versions within virtuoso --ii)'Simple_Changes_Folder' denotes the folder which contains the SPARQL update queries for the detection of Simple Changes --iii)'Simple_Changes' denotes the list of considered Simple Changes to be detected